UKHomeOffice/dq-tf-tableau-backup-monitor/README.md

-# dq-tf-tableau-backup-monitor.
+# dq-tf-tableau-backup-monitor

-These Lambdas watches the S3 Bucket which lands backups for Internal and External Tableau It checks to see that files are regularly being received.
+These Lambdas watch the S3 Bucket which holds the backups for Internal and External Tableau.
+It checks to see that the backup files are regularly appearing.

 Tasks include:
 - Checking S3 at selected intervals
-- Checking if a file has arrived within a the specified period
+- Checking if a file has arrived within a specified period
-- If a file has a arrived within specified period, it notes the last file received
+- If a file has arrived within specified period, it notes the last file received
-- If a file has a NOT arrived within specified period, A Slack alert is generated
+- If a file has NOT arrived within specified period, a Slack alert is generated